Yuria-Shikibe/NewHorizonMod/README.md

 1. Click the `Upgrader`.
 2. Click target turret, which must be `Scalable`.

-   if all things go right, you can see the link sign between two buildings.
+   if everything goes correctly, you will see the link sign between the two buildings.
    ![guide-link](github-pictures/guide/link-upgrade.png)
 3. Click the `Upgrader`.
 4. Click button `Upgrade`.
-   if all things go right, you can see the table of all the upgrade options.
+   if if everything goes correctly, you will see the table of all the upgrade options.
-5. Select the option which you want to upgrade.
+5. Select the option you want to upgrade.
    ![guide-upgrade](github-pictures/guide/ui-upgrade.png)

-- Upgrade needs resource, and the upgrader can take the resource directly from the `Core`. ~~Nice and simple, right?~~
+- Upgrades needs resources.
+The upgrader can take resources directly from the `Core`. ~~Nice and simple, right?~~
-6. Make the turret function correctly just likes other turrets.
+6. Make the turret function correctly just like other turrets.
 ---
 #### Mass Deliver

 ---
 ![mass-deliver](assets/sprites/block/special/mass-deliver.png)
-- **_Deliver:_** Mass Deliver
+- **_Deliver:_** Mass Deliverer

 ###### Use Steps:
 1. Click the building.
-2. Select the mod, `input` or `output`.
+2. Select the mode `input` or `output`.
-   If `input`, choose the item you want to take in the table.
+   If `input`, choose the item you want to take on the table.

-   You can choose multiple item at the same time.
+   You can choose multiple items at the same time.

    ![guide-mass-deliver](github-pictures/guide/ui-deliver.png)
-3. Select the target just like doing it on the `Mass Driver`.
+3. Select the target just like with a `Mass Driver`.

 ---
 #### Jump Gate